Relrin/dotfiles/README.md

 ## How to install Sublime Text settings

-1) Copy my settings for Sublime Text 3 into settings folder (but firstly don't forget make backup for old preferences):
+1) Copy my settings for Sublime Text 3 into settings folder (but first of all don't forget to make a backup of old preferences):
 ```bash
 git clone https://github.com/Relrin/dotfiles.git ~/Downloads/
 # for example, Mac OS X using ~/Library/Application Support/Sublime Text 3/Packages/ folder